eunikehp/SQL-Case-Studies/Case Study #2: Pizza Runner/A. Pizza Metrics.md

 |104|	Meatlovers|	3|
 |105|	Vegetarian|	1|

-6. What was the maximum number of pizzas delivered in a single order?
+**6. What was the maximum number of pizzas delivered in a single order?**

 ```sql
 WITH order_per_id AS(